miguelmota/miguelmota.github.io/blog/_posts/2016-04-22-getting-started-with-rxjs.md

 Whenever A or B changes, then C automatically gets updated since it's dependents changed.
 That is Reactive Programming.
 You declare *what* should happen, instead of *how* it should happen.
 RP is declarative, rather than imperative.

+Functional Reactive Programming is taking a functional approach to Reactive Programming by using stateless pure functions for operations on the data.

 ## Getting Started

 To run the examples you can use Node.js and the [rxjs](https://www.npmjs.com/package/rxjs) module: